VictoriaShalabaeva/italian-cuisine-app/manual-testing.md

   - If the logged in user click *Delete Recipe* button, the modal window will appear asking if the user is sure to delete a recipe.
   - If the user click *Delete* button, the recipe will be deleted from the database and consequently from *AllRecipes* and *Profile* pages.
   - If the user click *Cancel* button, the user is redirected to the *Profile* page.
+  - When the recipe is deleted, the user is redirected to the *Profile* page and the falsh message is displayed.

     <img src="static/images/testing/delete-recipe.jpg" alt="Delete Recipe testing" width="500px" height="auto">